-(3) The restricted stock had a grant-date fair value of \$41.69 per share, which was the closing price of our common stock as quoted on Nasdaq on the date of grant.
-The stock options had a grant-date fair value of \$10.538 per share.
-See Notes 2 and 3 to the "Summary Compensation Table for 2015."
+(3) The restricted stock granted on February 22, 2017 had a grant-date fair value of \$38.05 per share, which was the closing price of our common stock as quoted on Nasdaq on the date of grant.
+The stock options granted on February 22, 2017 had a grant-date fair value of \$9.258 per share.
+The restricted stock granted on October 3, 2017 had a grant-date fair value of \$37.25 per share, which was the closing price of our common stock as quoted on Nasdaq on the date of grant.
+The restricted stock granted on December 4, 2017 had a grant-date fair value of \$35.50 per share, which was the closing price of our common stock as quoted on Nasdaq on the date of grant.
+The restricted stock granted on December 4, 2017 had a grant-date fair value of \$38.822 per share.
+See Notes 2 and 3 to the "Summary Compensation Table for 2017."

-Narrative Discussion of Grants of Plan-Based Awards in 2015
+Narrative Discussion of Grants of Plan-Based Awards in 2017

-Restricted Stock.
-The restricted stock vests in three equal installments on the first through third anniversaries of the date of grant, provided such person's employment is continuing on each such vesting date.
+Restricted Stock - Annual Grants.
+The restricted stock granted on February 22, 2017 vests in four equal installments on the first through fourth anniversaries of the date of grant, provided such person's employment is continuing on each such vesting date.